TYPO3-Solr/ext-solrfluid/BLOGPOST.md

 * OptionsFacetParser
 ** Responsibility: Is responsible to build the OptionsFacet/Option object structure from the configuration and response data.

-The facets can be extended with own custom facet types and register an own Parser by using the ParserRegistry:
+The facets can be extended with own custom facet types and register an own Parser by using the FacetParserRegistry:

 @@@TODO: Add UML diagram @@@

 ## A smart UriBuilder

-To centralize and simplify the link creation, solrfluid ships the SearchUriBuilder.
+To centralize and simplify the link creation, EXT:solrfluid ships the SearchUriBuilder.
 The SearchUriBuilder can be used to easily create subrequest. etc. for facets.
 In addition it provides a caching mechanism to reduce the needed typolink calls to a minimum.

 ## Performance Tuning

-Performance is important and it should not get worth when you are using fluid.
+Performance is important and it should not get worse when you are using fluid.
 Therefore we constantly check and tweak the performance during development.

 ### Compileable ViewHelpers

-To speedup the rendering we used compileable ViewHelpers wherever it is possible.
+To speedup the rendering we used compilable ViewHelpers wherever it is possible.
 With these compiled ViewHelpers TYPO3 can cache the compiled view helpers in the filesystem and the rendering afterwards is much faster.

 ### Profiling with XHProf